Spatial Network Calculus: Toward Deterministic Wireless Networking: Introduction

 \subsection{Related Works}

-Employing an appropriate point process is critical for accurately modeling the spatial distribution of nodes in wireless networks.
-Poisson point process (PPP) model is commonly used to depict the spatial distribution of network nodes \cite{6042301, zhong2020spatio}.
-When transmitters are modeled as PPP and implemented an access control protocol like Carrier Sense Multiple Access (CSMA), the effective transmitters are modeled as a Matérn hardcore point process (MHCPP) \cite{nguyen2007stochastic, net:Haenggi11cl}.
-In \cite{nguyen2013performance}, an extension of MHCPP is used, where the competition is based on pair-wise SIR protection zones with the modification to the RTS/CTS mechanism which defines a receiver-centered protection zone to restrict other transmitters' activity within the area.
-Mishra et al. \cite{mishra2020stochastic} employ stochastic geometry to realistically model automotive radar interference, incorporating the Matérn point process to account for the spatial mutual exclusion of vehicles.
-Di Renzo et al. \cite{di2018system} use MHCPP for modeling base stations within cellular networks.
-Chen \cite{chen2024characterizing} analyzes the stable packet arrival rate region in discrete-time slotted random access network by arranging the transmitters as MHCPP.
+Using an appropriate point process is critical for accurately modeling wireless networks. {The poisson point process (PPP) model is commonly used to depict the spatial locations of network nodes \cite{6042301, zhong2020spatio}.
+When the transmitters are modeled as a PPP and when they implement an access control protocol like Carrier Sense Multiple Access (CSMA), the effective transmitters are often modeled as a Matérn hardcore point process (MHCPP) \cite{nguyen2007stochastic, net:Haenggi11cl}.} In \cite{nguyen2013performance}, an extension of the MHCPP is used, where the competition is based on pair-wise SIR protection zones with the modification to the RTS/CTS mechanism which defines a receiver-centered protection zone to restrict other transmitters' activity within the area.
+Mishra et al. \cite{mishra2020stochastic} employ stochastic geometry to realistically model automotive radar interference, incorporating the Matérn point process to account for the spatial mutual exclusion of vehicles. {Di Renzo et al. \cite{di2018system} use the MHCPP for modeling base station locations within cellular networks.
+Chen {and Zhong} \cite{chen2024characterizing} analyze the stable packet arrival rate region in discrete-time slotted random access network by arranging the transmitters as an MHCPP.}